AbhiiShah122/Task-Management-System/README.md

 ## Database Design

-The database for our Task Management System is designed using the Code First approach and created below Tables:
+The database for our Task Management System is designed using the **Code First Approach** and created below Tables:

 - **Users**: This table stores information about all users in the system.
 It acts as a base table for different types of users such as Employees, Managers, and Admins, demonstrating the use of inheritance in our database design.
 - **Employees**: Inherits from the Users table and stores specific information related to employees.